panoply/spx/docs/attributes.md

 <strong>Tags</strong>
 </summary>

-The `data-pjax-history` attribute can be used on the following tags:
+The `data-spx-history` attribute can be used on the following tags:

 - `<a>`